zhengjunyao-work/arc24/docs/modeling/Iteration_28_optimal_train_duration_and_capacity.md

 ![metrics vs number of steps](res/2024-09-25-08-32-32.png)

-All metric improve when training for longer, we don't see signs of plateau on this experiment.
+All metrics improve when training for longer, we don't see signs of plateau on this experiment.
 Continual training might be a good option for this challenge.

 ### Does LoRA achieve better generalization?